redricasa/LIRI-node-app/README.md

 ## Next Steps:
+- read up in bands in town API documentation to be able to limit results to 3 instead of the default of getting all the concerts the artist has in the future
+## Installation:
-If you want to clone this app from github and run it youselves, you would need to supply your own .env file for it to work.
+>If you want to clone this app from github and run it youselves, you would need to supply your own .env file for it to work.